The information for a particular species consists of the following. At this stage, some items are missing or incomplete.

 Information as to which division each species is to be found has been extracted from Flora Zambesiaca, published checklists (specifically Da Silva, M.C., Izidine, S. & Amude, A.B.
 (2004)) and from the (Zimbabwe) National Herbarium (SRGH).

-Information about species of insects whose larvae eat the particular plant species was sometimes available.
-At present (November 2006), the insects covered are all butterflies.
-Furthermore, we have created pages giving basic information, with images, about each insect species, with links to and from the species of plant.
+Information about species of insects which are associated with particular plant species was sometimes available and we have created pages giving basic information, with images, about each insect species, with links to and from the species of plant.